How Murray rediscovered his mojo before US Open

 Skupski leads the doubles interest

-There is another a strong British presence in the men's doubles, with Wimbledon winner Neal Skupski and two-time defending champion Joe Salisbury leading the way.
+There is another strong British presence in the men's doubles, with Wimbledon winner Neal Skupski and two-time defending champion Joe Salisbury leading the way.

 Skupski and his Dutch partner Wesley Koolhof are the top ranked men's doubles team, achieving what the Briton called the "pinnacle" of his career by winning the Wimbledon title last month.